|

 meetings.

-be 220 v.
-The plugs are the European kind.
+should be 220 v.
+The plugs are the

 Schools/scholarity

-Coast has a varied and good quality higher
+Ivory Coast has a varied and good quality

-of Economy and Finance is an example of a school
+Finance is an example of a school giving a

 geological courses and advanced building